nkemdilimjulie/DCI-backend-python-course-2024-till-2025/databases/lesson-2024-12-05/README.md

 ## Today - 2024-12-05
 - Building a mini project: BravoInk(`Found in the previous lesson folder`)
     - Connect to a database
     - Fetch data from the database
         - Fetch all employee
         - Fetch employee by id
         - fetch_highly_paid
         - count_employee_without_gender
         - age_of_highest_paid_employee
 ### Exercises
 - Complete the BravoInk project TODOs.
 Create the functions in the `db.py` file and test them in the `main.py`.
     - TODO: INSERT
     - TODO: UPDATE
     - TODO: DELETE
+- Practice on your **Personal Database**
+    - Connect with Python
+    - Perform some CRUD(Create, Read, Update, Delete) operations